What is a basis period?

 Basis period example:

-- For 2013/14 its basis period will be 1st January 2014 - 5th April 2014, because the first basis period always ends on the fiscal year end.
+- Its first basis period will be 1st January - 5th April, because the first basis period always ends on the tax year end.

-- For 2014/15 its basis period will be 1st January 2014 - 31st December 2014, because as the first accounting year is 12 months long, the basis period ends on the same date as the accounting year.
+- Its next basis period will be 1st January - 31st December of the same year, because as the first accounting year is 12 months long, the basis period ends on the same date as the accounting year.